 - Dr. Christian HÜBNER, Director of the Regional Programme Energy Security and Climate Change Asia-Pacific (RECAP) at Konrad-Adenauer-Foundation

-* In light of the ongoing developments with regards to the Coronavirus Infectious Disease 2019 (COVID-19), and with the safety, health, and wellbeing of all participants in mind, the organisers reserve the right to evaluate the situation regularly and potentially postpone the Workshop to a later date in 2020.
+* In light of the ongoing developments with regards to the Coronavirus Infectious Disease 2019 (COVID-19), and with the safety, health, and wellbeing of all participants in mind, the organisers reserve the right to evaluate the situation regularly.
+For the time being, the Workshop is foreseen to be organised as a Virtual Conference.